Mathématique: Chapter 26

 Agenda: 1) Progress made on Goa’uld research into ascension 2) Proposed plan for dialing nine-chevron address

 DJ: This is the agenda?
-Are we really considering going forward with—
+Are we really considering—

 DT: Enough with the righteous outrage, Jackson.

-HL: Dr. Lam, can you bring us up to speed on what we’ve learned about Anubis’ work?
+HL: Dr. Lam, why don’t you bring us up to speed on what you’ve learned about Anubis’ work?

 CL: I’ve prepared a document.